Decision hub

 Decision rules we use when routing every booking

 A WhatsApp message arrives with a date, a traveller mix, and a priority.
-The desk runs the same five-rule routing sequence every time: tier floor by traveller-mix sensitivity, dune system by photo intent, vehicle by group size, camp by alcohol or dinner format, overnight upgrade by calendar slack.
+The desk runs the same five-rule routing sequence every time: price floor by traveller-mix sensitivity, dune system by photo intent, vehicle by group size, camp by alcohol or dinner format, overnight upgrade by calendar slack.
 The 9 comparisons on this hub are the long-form version of that routing.
 Same logic, more words, written so a traveller can read the trade-off before the chat opens.

 - Dune system by photo intent , Lahbab for the iconic frame, Al Marmoom for the wildlife frame, DDCR for the luxury frame